 Visit during Richmond’s Walking and Book Festival

 We can think of no better festival than one that combines walking and books – well maybe add wine in there and we’re completely sold! – But the Richmond Walking and Book Festival is held in September each year and combines books and walking!
 This week-long event combines a series of literary events and talks by well-known authors as well as 3 walks per day of a variety of length and difficulties.
 The walks are a combination of those in the town and some through both Wensleydale and Swaledale.
-The festival is cancelled for 2020, but please follow them on Facebook for updates on 2021.
+Please follow them on Facebook for updates on 2021.

 Take one of Richmond’s Treasure Trails